 If you plan to travel to a country other than your home country or country of legal residence, contact the consulate or embassy for the country you plan to visit to determine the entry and exit documents required.
 Travel may include flight connections, layovers and stopovers due to airline scheduling.

 *Absence from the US for more than five months may automatically end your current J program under immigration services regulations.
 Contact IPSO as soon as possible if this is your intent or circumstance.

 **All travelers.
 If your visa has expired, you have used all of your allowable entries, you were approved for a change of status in the U.S. or for any reason you do not have a valid visa stamp in your passport for your current status and you travel outside of the United States, you must renew or apply for and secure a new visa outside of the U.S. before attempting to re-enter the U.S. You should contact the U.S. embassy or consulate in the country that you will visit for information on visa renewal or application procedures.
 If you will not visit your home country, you should seek information on third party country visas for the country that you will visit.
 See the U.S. Department of State website for U.S. embassy and consulate information.

 *****All travelers upon return must report to the International and Postdoctoral Services Office with passport, visa and current Form DS-2019.

 Individuals in J-1 status are required to resume their research and/or pursue a full course of study as required by their program immediately after re-entering the U.S.

-Due to personnel limitations, IPSO can only correspond with applicants for whom we have received a Processing Request Form from the hosting/hiring unit.
-Please start any change of status process through your college/unit administrator.
+Due to personnel limitations, IPSO can only correspond with applicants for whom we have received a processing request form from the hosting/hiring unit or from admissions.